programmerstandard/Termux-Environment-Practical/README.md

 * Google Play Store versions of Termux are restricted and may not support full functionality.
 Use Termux from F-Droid instead.
 * Remember this repository only for development and maintenance servers!
-* You may found more updated informations and tutorials in other sources.
+* You may found more updated informations and tutorials in other sources below 👇.

 ## Learning Resources